FREQUENTLY ASKED QUESTIONS (FAQ) INTRODUCTION

 Please take the time to read through the following FAQ before asking questions.
 If you have a question or questions that are not covered, you can email them to firstname.lastname@example.org

-When sending an email, please provide your full name, address and phone number.
-We may choose to respond with a phone call.
+When sending an email, please provide your full name, address and phone number as we we may choose to respond with a phone call.
 However, without this information, we will not respond to messages.
 Under no circumstances are you to copy and paste clips of any email response from Arne to any forum nor does anyone have permission to quote me in a public forum.

 Due to International Trade in Arms Regulations (ITAR), we cannot provide technical information to non-US Citizens or non-legal residents of the United States of America.